 The right tax attorney will have a law degree and a specialization in taxation.
 They also have a CPA license.
 Most attorneys post their previous results on their websites for you to review.

 If you have any questions about their specialization, make sure you request that information from the attorney.
 They should not be hesitant about providing that information.

 To help you gauge the client-attorney interaction and the type of service they offer, take a look at their reviews.
 Many attorneys have Yelp, Avvo, or Google Business pages where their previous clients can rate their experience.

 Be sure to pay attention to the attorney’s response time and how clients liked working with the attorney.
 What did they not like about the experience?
 Is there a common review amongst previous clients that seems like a red flag?

 Schedule a Consultation

 Reading online reviews can give you a general idea of the attorney and their law firm, but the best way to gauge a potential lawyer is to meet with them.
 Most reputable attorneys offer free, no-obligation case reviews.
 During this consultation, pay attention to how you feel and how the office staff treats you.

 Feel free to answer any questions you have to the attorney while you’re there.
 If you feel uncomfortable or the attorney seems to shrug you off, that is a massive indicator of how they will handle your case.

 You should feel comfortable when you work with your attorney.
 They are your advocate, and dealing with the IRS is a big deal.
 Mishandling a case with the IRS could put your job, property, and finances on the line.

 Dealing with the IRS can be intimidating, especially if it is your first time receiving a CP14 IRS notice or any other document from them.
-The government is usually willing to work with taxpayers, so long as you are eager to communicate with them and work something out.
+The government is usually willing to work with taxpayers as long as you are eager to communicate and work something out.